Breads (Sourdough) - Open Crumb

 METHOD:

-1. Feed starter - Feed ratio of 1:1:1, keep at room temperature (28C – 30C) and wait until tripled, around 3 – 4 hours.
-Please feed your starter at the ratio that fit your schedule as long as the starter is at its peak when use.
+2. Please feed your starter at the ratio that fit your schedule as long as the starter is at its peak when use.
+Please click here for here "Sourdough Starter Recipe"

 1. Coil Fold 1 - At this stage, the dough is weak and extensible.
 Fold the dough in the dish.
 Cover and rest for about 30 - 45 minutes or until dough spreads.

 3. Coil Fold 3 - At this stage, the dough is quite strong and not so extensible and will be the last coil fold.
-I found my dough quite stiff, so I did only half fold.
 Fold the dough in the dish.
-Cover and rest for 60 - 90 minutes or until dough rise 50% in size since you added the levain.
+Cover and rest for 60 - 120 minutes or until dough rise 50% in size since you added the levain.

-9. Shape - Flour the counter top.
-Shape then transfer to a slightly flour banetton.
+2. Flour the counter top.
+Shape and transfer to a flour banneton.

 1. Preheat oven with the dutch oven (cast iron) at 250C (top & bottom heat) for 30 minutes before baking.